-In retrospect, our day trip to Cozumel was a reflection of a relaxed approach toward doing things on Mexico’s Riviera Maya.
+In retrospect, our day trip to Cozumel was a relaxed approach toward doing things on Mexico's Riviera Maya.

 More ambitious visitors might be inclined to rent a car or scooter and drive around the entire island, visiting as many beaches and points of interest as possible.